anaconda/pyscript-tutorial/01_python_in_the_browser.md

 There are clear differences in terms of capabilities (and therefore use cases) between the two interpreters, which justify the support for both in PyScript.
-On one hand, Pyodide brings a full-fledged Python interpreters in the browser, with many amazing features.
+On one hand, Pyodide brings a full-fledged Python interpreter in the browser, with many amazing features (_we will work extensively with them in Chapter 3_).
 On the other hand, the MicroPython interpreter is blazing fast (_and faster than Pyodide_, ed.), as it is natively more suited to run on constrained environments like the browsers, but it is limited in terms of capabilities, if compared to Pyodide.